chinamike65/hugo-tuolesi/content/book4/book4en.md

 (8) Five unrelenting sins

-The five unrelenting sins are killing the father, mother, an arahant, breaking the harmony, merging with the Sangha, and spitting out the blood of the Buddha's body with disgust.
+The five unrelenting sins are killing the father, mother, an Arhat, breaking the harmony, merging with the Sangha, and spitting out the blood of the Buddha's body with disgust.

 If you commit the five uninterrupted sins, you will commit this precept.

 (9) Wrong view

-Wrong view refers to not believing in cause and effect, reincarnation, and the Three Jewels.
+Wrong view refers to not believing in cause and effect, rebirth, and the Three Jewels.
 Of these three, any one of the wrong views violates this precept.

 Other wrong views are generally inverted concepts, for example, what is originally good is regarded as bad, and what is bad is regarded as good;